David Lee: The day job

 -

-Overseeing the transition and scale-up of the Data Handling servers from an old set of about 15 inherited labour-intensive AIX servers to around 200 automatically provisioned and configuration-managed Linux servers.
+Overseeing the transition and scale-up of the Data Handling System servers from an old set of about 15 inherited labour-intensive AIX servers to around 200 automatically provisioned and configuration-managed Linux servers.

 -